 Two layer PHP architecture

-In the design of this system, the PHP files have been divided into two parts: function libraries and controllers.
-In controller part, the block of PHP code will be placed in the head of each PHP file, before output of HTML code.
+In the design of this system, the PHP files were divided into two parts: function libraries and controllers.
+In the controller part, the block of PHP code is placed in the head of each PHP file, before the output of HTML code.
 This architecture

 Compatibility